rvbcldud/focus-study/README.md

 ## Bible Studies

-- The Crux has been converted into booklet form
+The following FOCUS Bible Studies have been converted into booklet form:
+- The Crux
-- Salvation History has been converted into booklet form
+- Salvation History
+- Catholic Social Teaching

 ## Scripts